[?] Subscribe To This Site

 Four Freedoms Park is the location of Cape Coral's newest beach.

-The white-sand sun-tanning beach fronts Bimini Basin and is right off of Cape Coral Pkwy.
+The white-sand sunbathe only beach fronts Bimini Basin and is right off of Cape Coral Pkwy.

 You will also find a playground, picnic shelters, grassy play area and recreation center.